harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 DORA (DevOps Research Assessment) identified the following key metrics that describe a software development team's performance: Deployment Frequency, Lead Time for Changes, Change Failure Rate, Time to Restore service (MTTR), and Reliability (MTBF).

-SEI gives you insights into your organization's DORA metrics for a given duration.
+With SEI, you can examine your organization's DORA metrics for a given duration.
 This helps you understand how your organization or team is performing and helps you get an overview of daily, weekly, and monthly trends.
-Furthermore, SEI gives you the flexibility to choose the integrations from which you want to derived data, such as issue management, SCM, incident managaement, and CI/CD tools, as well as the ability to select filters to refine the data used to generate your metrics.
+Furthermore, SEI gives you the flexibility to choose the [integrations](/docs/category/connectors-and-integrations) from which you want to derive data, such as issue management, SCM, incident management, and CI/CD tools, as well as the ability to select filters to refine the data used to generate your metrics.

 ## Deployment Frequency